-We have four guest rooms, each individual in size but all set with antique furniture and local Kutchi textiles.
-All rooms open on to the inner courtyard, and each has an en-suite, AC and WiFi access.
+We have five guest rooms, each individual in size but all set with antique furniture and local Kutchi textiles.
+All rooms open onto the inner courtyard, and each has an en-suite, AC and WiFi access.

 ROHEE'S